Casemate Illustrated Special

 Format - hardcover, portrait format

-Photos - 250 images, mostly WWII period black and white, with a handful of full color images of museum vehicles.
+Photos - 400+, black and white, full color images

-Tables / Drawings / Diagrams - a timeline table, and a few color profiles of vehicles
+Tables / Drawings / Diagrams - numerous maps, tables and drawings throughout

 All text and photo captions are in English